French Louisianians: Missouri French, Illinois Creoles

 French colonization of the region began in earnest during the late 17th century by coureurs des bois from what is now modern-day Canada.
 With French colonial expansion into the North American interior, various missions, forts and trading posts were established under the administration of New France.

 One of the first settlements to be established in the region was that of Cahokia in 1696, with the foundation of a French mission.
 The town quickly became one of the largest in the region with booming commerce and trade to assist its growth.
 Jesuit missionaries also established a mission to the south along the Kaskaskia River in 1703, followed by a stone church built in 1714.
 During that time, Canadien settlers had moved in and begun to farm.
 Some also mined for lead west of the Mississippi River.
 The fertile land of the American Bottom was tended to by habitants who moved from Prairie du Rocher.
 Soon the meager French post of Kaskaskia became the capital of Upper Louisiana, and Fort de Chartres was constructed nearby.

 Since its inception, Kaskaskia possessed a diverse population, a majority of whom were Illinois or other Native American groups, with a minority of French voyageurs.
 Many of the Canadiens and their descendants would eventually become voyageurs and coureurs des bois.
 Continued immigration of Canadien settlers and natives of Illinois Country, as well as a need for other resources resulted in some founders establishing Sainte-Geneviève in 1735 on the west side of the Mississippi in what is now Missouri.

-In 1732, following a short-lived French trading post for buffalo hides, Vincennes was established as a French fur trading post for the Compagnie des Indes (Company of the Indies) under the leadership of François-Marie Bissot, Sieur de Vincennes.
+In 1732, following a short-lived French trading post for buffalo hides, Vincennes was established as a French fur trading post for the French Indies Company under the leadership of François-Marie Bissot, Sieur de Vincennes.
 The trade was primarily with the Miami, and was so lucrative that more Canadiens were attracted to the post.
 In addition, marriages took place between French settlers (usually men) and women from the local Native American tribes.
 Both sides considered such unions to be to their advantage for long-term allianes and trading relationships.

 Originally granted as a French trading post in 1763, St. Louis quickly developed into a settlement under Pierre Laclède.
 By this time, the French had established several footholds along the upper Mississippi River such as Cahokia, Kaskaskia, St. Philippe, Nouvelle Chartres, Prairie du Rocher, and Ste.
 Genevieve.
 Even so, after the British victory in the French and Indian War in 1763, many francophone residents of Illinois Country moved west of the Mississippi River to Ste.
 Genevieve, St. Louis, and elsewhere.
 Additionally, following France's loss in the War, Louisiana was ceded to Spain in Treaty of Fontainebleau.
 Several hundred French refugees from the Midwest were resettled at Ste.
 Genevieve by the Spanish in 1797.
 From the end of the French and Indian War through the early 19th century, francophones began settling in the Ozark highlands further inland, particularly after French Louisiana was sold to the United States in 1803.